ThangPtit193/BTL_Chatbot/README.md

 Venus Services is a service that enables you to upload document to DocumentStore, semantic document search use case and training model (**coming soon**).
-Whether you want to perform Question Answering or semantic document search, you can use the State-of-the-Art NLP models in Venus hub to provide unique search experiences and allow your users to query in natural language.
+Whether you want to perform Question Answering or semantic document search, you can use the SOTA NLP models in Venus hub to provide unique search experiences and allow your users to query in natural language.

 ## Core Features